paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 2. Congress clearly has the power to regulate the "channels and instrumentalities" of interstate commerce.

 3. Congress has the power to regulate intrastate economic activity if that activity, taken in the aggregate, has a "substantial effect" on interstate commerce.
-However, it is no longer clear that Congress has the power to regulate intrastate noneconomic activity on the same grounds (Lopez, Morrison).
+However, it is no longer clear that Congress has the power to regulate intrastate noneconomic activity on the same grounds (*Lopez*, *Morrison*).

 4. Congress may use its power over the "channels and instrumentalities of interstate commerce" to get at intrastate and/or noneconomic activity that it doesn't like, by prohibiting, e.g., the use of interstate commerce to transport the products of forbidden goods.